 AKA Mexican Meatball Soup.
-Please don't go anywhere and order this as albonDIgas soup.
-You must say alBONdigas to win the respect of your Latin waiter.
+AKA: YUM.
+Please don't go anywhere and order this as AlbonDIgas soup.
+You must say AlBONdigas to win the respect of your waiter.

 I love this soup.
 It's so warming and delicious.
-Even bad it's ok.
-The worst is when it has become gummy from too many boiled potatoes and when the meatball is 80% rice.
+Even a less than stellar version is O.K..
+The worst is when it becomes gummy from too many boiled potatoes and when the meatball is 80% rice.

-I flew up to SF to celebrate Father's Day and my birthday with some friends and 2 hours after I arrived we were chowing down on this.
-It easily fed about 6 people.
+I flew up to SF to celebrate my birthday with some friends and 2 hours after I arrived we were chowing down on this.
+It easily feeds about 6 people.
 There was enough leftover to feed 2 additional neighbors who were having a bad day.
 So really, you can count on 8 if it's a first course.
 Maybe 4 if that's all you're serving.

 FOR THE MEATBALLS (makes about 20)